How to Keep Candidates Engaged Through the Hiring Process?

 Provide More Information

 Giving candidates more information about the company and the application process is critical to maintaining their engagement.
-Every company follows a different recruitment process and unless you explain yours, candidates won’t know what to expect.
+Every company follows a different recruitment strategy, and unless you explain yours, candidates won't know what to expect.
+At every stage of the recruitment lifecycle, make sure candidates know:

 -